 - Architects: Simone da Orsenigo et al.

 - Architectural Style: Gothic and Renaissance architecture

 - Number of Visitors Per Year: 5 million persons

-- See the most precious thing in the cathedral – The Holy Nail relic, which as per the legend was the same one used during the crucifixion of Christ.
+- Witness the Holy Nail relic, which as per the legend was the same one used during the crucifixion of Christ.
 The red light bulb illuminates over the altar creating a significant impact.

-- On your visit, the roof climb is a must-do to soak in the incredible views of the city and the chance to see the 135 spires rising above the cathedral.
+- Climb up the terrace and soak in the incredible views of the city and the chance to see the 135 spires rising above the cathedral.

 - Witness how the sundial on the floor near the main entrance was once used to regulate clocks in the whole city.

 - Admire the gilded statue of Madonnina and the Virgin Mary, situated on top of the highest spire of Milan Cathedral.